librato/librato-services/README.md

 Writing a Service
 -----------------

-All services are found it the [services/][] directory.
-They must have a method named `receive_logs` that is called when a alert is matched.
+All services are found in the [services/][] directory.
+They must have a method named `receive_alert` that is called when an alert is matched.

 The settings are available as a `Hash` in the instance method `settings` and the event payload is available as a `Hash` in the instance method `payload`.

-Helper methods for dealing with basic formatting is available in [lib/librato_services/helpers/logs_helpers.rb][] and also contains a sample payload.

 Tests should accompany all services and are located in the [services/][] directory.